 The capital expenditure funding trends over the past four years and forecasted five years (MTREF) under review are set out in the table hereafter (Capital Expenditure per Funding Source (MTREF Affordability Envelope) and the graphs below (Capital Expenditure per Funding Source (MTREF Affordability Envelope)).
 The available funding from all sources over the MTREF is referred to as the affordability envelope.
 In the graph below it is clear that external borrowings (blue colour) was the main source of funding of capital expenditure for the period 2016/17 till 2018/19.
-Due to restructuring of loans no debt will be taken up during the period 2023/24 until 2028/29, but will once again be from 2029/30 to 2033/34.
+Loans are planned to be taken up in 2026/27 and 2027/28 as co-funding to the BFI project and then more regularly again from 2030/31 to 2034/35.
 It also clearly shows that own funding (green colour) is becoming the only other funding source for the MTREF.
-Therefore, the decision to limit capital funding from own funds to a minimum of R69.7 million per year until 2033/34.
 Grant funding (dark blue colour) fluctuates depending on the success of business plan applications for grant funding from government and funding agency programmes.